 The recordings have been engineered to audiophile standards and aim to capture as realistically as possible the sound of the orchestra performing on the Benaroya Hall stage, with naturalistic imaging, depth of field and dynamic range.
 Digital content will be available in four formats: stereo, “Mastered for iTunes,“ 96k 24-bit high resolution and 5.1 surround sound.

-The Seattle Symphony has an extensive catalogue of over 140 recordings, which have garnered 18 Grammy Award nominations throughout its history.
-In 2015 the Seattle Symphony won its first Grammy for Best Contemporary Classical Composition.
+The Seattle Symphony has an extensive catalogue of over 150 recordings, which have garnered 21 Grammy Award nominations throughout its history.
+In 2016 the Seattle Symphony won its second Grammy, for Best Classical Instrumental Solo by Augustin Hadelich.
+In 2015 the Seattle Symphony won for Best Contemporary Classical Composition.
 CLICK HERE to view the full catalogue on Naxos.